The Unique Southwold Electric Picture Palace

 Tours of the Electric Picture Palace

-Tours last about an hour and are usually conducted at noon on certain Saturdays.
-Cost is £10 adult and £5 child.
-Check with the Box Office for details of these and to discuss Special Tours if under 5 people.
+Tours are available on selected dates.
+Check with the Box Office for details and costs, or to discuss Special Tours for a group of fewer than 5 people.

 THE SOUTHWOLD FILM SOCIETY